 What are the differences between affiliate associates and subsidiary companies?

-The main difference between the two is a parent company's level of ownership over stocks.
-In subsidiary companies, the parent business entity has majority control over the subsidiary's stocks.
-In some cases, the parent company of a subsidiary company can even have control over all the subsidiary’s stocks.
+The main difference between the two is the parent company's level of ownership over their stocks.
+In subsidiary companies, the parent business entity has a majority control over the subsidiary's stocks; in some cases, the parent company can even have control over all the subsidiary’s stocks.
 On the other hand, an affiliate company has a minor share of the stocks controlled by a parent company.
 The affiliate company is still the entity controlling the majority of its stocks.

 What is the difference between Amazon Associates vs. Amazon Affiliates?

-These two affiliate programs are quite similar in most aspects.
-However, there are some key differences between the two.
 Amazon Associates receive a commission even if a visitor doesn’t buy a specific product they are linking to.
-This can potentially result in higher income for the associates.
-With the associate program, you can earn anything between 4 to 8.5% per sale.
-Amazon Affiliates earn money only when a customer uses their affiliate links to, with commissions being dependent on the agreement between affiliates and the company they are marketing for.
+In the long run, this can potentially result in higher income for the associates, with commission being anywhere between 4% to 8.5% per sale.
+Amazon Affiliates earn only when a customer buys a product they have affiliate links to, with commissions being dependent on the agreement between affiliates and the company they are marketing for.

 What is the difference between association and affiliation?

-People sometimes use these terms as synonyms, however, the main difference between the two is in the type of relationship they describe.
-Association usually indicates more casual business relationships closer to a partnership, whereas affiliation can be understood as a stricter contractual agreement.
+People often use these terms synonymously; however, the main difference between the two is in the type of relationship they describe.
+Association usually indicates a more casual business relationship closer to a partnership, whereas affiliation can be understood as a stricter contractual agreement.

 Are affiliates considered employees?

-Affiliates may be considered employees in the companies they advertise for, but they are usually independent contractors.
+While affiliates can be employed by the companies they advertise for, they are most often independent contractors.